MeetMagentoAcademy/magento2-training-resources/administration/part1.md

     * Select the Region/State with the country.
     * Enter the Store Address.
 If the address is long, continue the address on Store Address Line 2.
     * If applicable, enter the VAT Number of your store.
 To verify the number, click the Validate VAT Number button.
-  4. When complate, tap Save Config
+  4. When complete, tap Save Config

 **II.
-Storefornt branding**
+Storefront branding**

 Nice, now your store has a name!
 If we have name, why not logo? or favicon? or both!
 It's time to find some nice logo for your store!

 1. Open your homepage
-  * Lets look for some simple elemnts of your homepage that can makes your store unique.
+  * Lets look for some simple elements of your homepage that can makes your store unique.
 2. Upload Your Store Logo! (try to find better way than this)
   * go to your admin panel
   * go to ... > design